 - Are students eligible for SNAP?

-Generally, students attending an institution of higher education (i.e., college, university, trade/technical school) more than half-time are not eligible for SNAP unless they meet an exemption.
+Generally, students attending an institution of higher education (i.e., college, university, trade/technical school) more than half-time are only eligible for SNAP if they meet an exemption.
 The institution of higher education determines what is considered ‘half-time’ enrollment.
 Students who meet an exemption must also meet all other SNAP eligibility requirements.

 - Who counts as a student for SNAP purposes?